 The responsibility for all aspects of preparation for travel abroad must remain with the individual.
 We offer travel advice and the necessary injections in our travel clinics run by our practice nurses, but it is not a free service and some vaccinations must be paid for.

-In an attempt to improve efficiency and maximize number of patients that need to be seen, Swan Surgery is piloting a new travel appointment scheme.
-When you contact the surgery, you will now be given the option of providing your travel information via email and a nurse advising you via phone or email in response to this.
-You will then be advised what vaccines are recommended for your trip, and the amount of time that you are likely to need for your travel appointment.
-Alternatively, you will be offered a 20 minute slot as per the old system, where you can discuss your itinerary, any necessary vaccinations and malaria tablets.
+You will be given the option of providing your travel information via email or by a printed hard copy via the surgery, and a nurse will subsequently advise you via telephone call, text SMS message or via email in response to this (the options of how we respond to you are on the form for you to choose your preferred method of contact).
+You will then be advised what vaccines are recommended for your trip, and the amount of time that you are likely to need for your travel appointment at the surgery, if necessary.
 Further appointments may need to be made after this in order to provide further vaccinations.
-(Please note, when using the email service please check your Junk Mail inbox too, it has been reported that occasionally our responses have been archived into Junk Mail for no apparent reason).
+(Please note, when using the email service please check your Junk Mail inbox too, it has been reported that occasionally our responses have been archived into Junk Mail).

-If you would like to try our new online travel service please complete the ‘Travel Risk Questionnaire’ form below and email it to: firstname.lastname@example.org.A nurse will respond to you within 2 to 4 working days.
+To try our online travel service please complete the ‘Travel Risk Questionnaire’ form below and email it to: email@example.com and one of the team will respond to you within 7 to 10 working days.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.
 The nurse will advise you of the full cost to be paid.